Dhanya Mary Varghese

-Dhanya Mary Varghese is an Indian actress known for her work in the Malayalam cinema and television.
-She has appeared in over 20 films, the majority of which were in Malayalam.
-Aside from movies, she has appeared in a number of television shows.
+Dhanya Mary Varghese is an Indian actress known for her work in Malayalam cinema and television.
+Her notable television appearances include Deivathinte Swantham Devootty, Seetha Kalyanam (TV series) and Bigg Boss (Malayalam season 4).

-She competed in Bigg Boss (Malayalam season 4) in 2022, where she made it to the top six finalists until having finished as the fourth runner-up.
-At the show's grand finale, she received an 'Award for Punctuality'.
-The show aired on Disney+ Hotstar and Asianet.

 Early life and education

-Varghese was born to Varghese and Sheeba at Idayar, Koothattukulam near Muvattupuzha, Kerala, India.
+Dhanya was born to Varghese and Sheeba at Edayar, Koothattukulam near Muvattupuzha, Kerala, India.
 She has a younger brother Dixon Paul Varghese, a Station Master in Southern Railway.
 She completed schooling at Little Flower Girls High School, Vadakara, St. Josephs Higher secondary school, Piravom and M.K.M.
 Higher Secondary School, Piravom.
 She is the product of famous institution Kalabhavan.
 She pursued bachelors and post graduation from St. Teresa's College in Kochi.

 Career

-She started her career as a junior artist, She was one of the group dancers in the song Thottuvilichalo.. in the movie Swapnam Kondu Thulabharam.She made her acting debut in the Tamil film Thirudi (2006) and later debuted in Malayalam through Nanma directed by Sharath Chandran Vayanad.
+She started her career as a junior artist, She was one of the group dancers in the song Thottuvilichalo. in the movie Swapnam Kondu Thulabharam.She made her acting debut in the Tamil film Thirudi (2006) and later debuted in Malayalam through Nanma directed by Sharath Chandran Vayanad.
 She rose to prominence through her role in Thalappavu.
 She later acted in several Malayalam films such as Vairam: Fight For Justice, Kerala Cafe and Nayakan.
 She was one of the anchors in "Vanitha Asianet-Film awards 2009".
 She appeared on several Malayalam musical albums.
-She appeared as a guest judge in the 2010 season of the music reality-television program Idea Star Singer on Asianet.
+She appeared as a guest judge in the 2010 season of the music reality-television program Idea Star Singer on Asianet.She was a contestant in Bigg Boss (Malayalam season 4) in 2022, where she made it to the top six finalists until finishing as the fourth runner-up.
+At the show's grand finale, she received an 'Award for Punctuality'.

 Personal life

-Varghese got engaged on 14 November 2011 with John, Winner of Tharolsavam program in Kairali channel.
+Dhanya got engaged on 14 November 2011 with John Jacob, Winner of Tharolsavam program in Kairali channel.
 John and Dhanya got married on 9 January 2012 at Mateer Memorial Church, Trivandrum.
 After marriage she retired from film industry.
-The couple has a baby boy named Johan on 13 July 2013.
+The couple had a baby boy named Johan on 13 July 2013.

+In December 2016, Dhanya and her husband, John Jacob, were arrested in Nagercoil, Tamil Nadu, in connection with a large-scale real estate fraud case involving their company, Samson and Sons Builders and Developers.
+She was imprisoned in the Women’s Prison and Correctional Home in Trivandrum.
+The company faced allegations of defrauding individuals to the tune of approximately ₹130 crore by collecting advance payments for flats and villas that were never constructed.